Stars Dance: Promotion

 Gomez promoted the album through a number of interviews and televised live performances.
 She appeared on On Air with Ryan Seacrest on April 8, 2013, to promote "Come & Get It".
 She gave her first televised performance of the song at the 2013 MTV Movie Awards on April 14, 2013.
 The appearance saw Gomez in an "all-red, 'earthy'" outfit, and received a generally positive reception.
 She appeared on Dancing with the Stars on April 16 to perform "Come & Get It".
 On April 18, she performed the song again on The Ellen Degeneres Show.
 Gomez donned a bindi for these performances, and later came under fire by the Universal Society of Hinduism for her use of the religious symbol.
 Gomez appeared on The Late Show with David Letterman on April 25, where she performed "Come & Get It".
 On April 27, she performed the song yet again at the 2013 Radio Disney Music Awards.
 She did not perform the song again until May 19, when she performed at the 2013 Billboard Music Awards.
 Days later, she performed "Come & Get It" on The Graham Norton Show.

 Gomez appeared at the MuchMusic Headquarters on May 30, where she performed "Slow Down" for the first time.
-On July 4, Gomez performed both "Come & Get It" and "Slow Down" at the Macy's 4th of July Celebration.
+On July 4, Gomez performed both "Come & Get It" and "Slow Down" at the Macy's 4th of July Fireworks Spectacular.
 Gomez appeared on This Morning in the United Kingdom to perform "Come & Get It".
 To coincide with the release of Stars Dance, Gomez performed "Come & Get It", "Slow Down", and "Birthday" on Good Morning America.
 In September, Gomez appeared on Live!
 With Kelly and Michael to perform "Birthday".
 Following the release of "Slow Down", Gomez appeared on The View to perform the song.
 She performed the song again on The Late Show with David Letterman.
 She performed "Slow Down" on The X Factor in the United States.
 Gomez was selected to be the halftime performer during the Dallas Cowboys vs. Oakland Raiders game held on Thanksgiving.
 For the show, Gomez performed a medley of "Like a Champion", "Slow Down", and "Come & Get It".
 The tour was further promoted through her worldwide Stars Dance Tour (2013), which visited countries such as the United States and Asia.
 The tour became making over $36 million at the box office.
 Originally meant to feature dates in Australia and Japan, the tour was cancelled due to personal issues.